wttech/bobcat/docs/_docs/guides/first-aem-test.md

   }
 (...)
 ```
-- We again use one of actions with one parameter which is path to page that we want to remove.
+- We again use one of actions with one parameter which is the path to page that we want to remove
-### Full test
+### The full test
-Full test class created in this tutorial
+The full test class created in this tutorial:

 ```java
 package com.bobcat.test;